 Chicago Quarter Service Day introduces first-year students, via their Chicago Quarter classes, to the DePaul tradition and legacy of service.
+All participation in CQSD is voluntary for Chicago Quarter classes.
+Email serviceday@depaul.edu for more information.

 Discover Chicago (Wednesday morning, Aug.
-31 (during Immersion Week)
+30, 2023 (during Immersion Week)

-- Mission and Ministry Support: In-Person Service Site Assignment (for faculty who choose to participate), Preparation, Service, Reflection, Assessment
+- Mission and Ministry will provide in-Person service site assignment, preparation, service, reflection, and assessment.

+- Faculty also have the option of finding their own site.

-- ♦ Site Assignment: August 2022
+- ♦ Site Assignment: August 2023

-- ◆ Online Preparation/Send-Off Video (3-5 minutes): DePaul Commitment to Community Engagement; Vincentian Legacy of Service; Asset-Based Community Intro; Chicago Quarter Learning - Chicago and Mission (Human Dignity); Expectations/Responsibilities

 - 3 hours at site (9:30-12:30)

-- \circ 21⁄2 hours service
+- $\circ$ 21⁄2 hours service

 - o 1⁄2 hour closing reflection (toolkit/guide provided)

 - o Online Assessment Survey

 Explore Chicago (Week of Oct.
-3-7, 2022)
+2-6, 2023)

-- Having a designated week instead of one day allows faculty to integrate CQSD into their class that week if they choose.
+• Having a designated week instead of one day allows faculty to integrate CQSD into their class that week if they choose.

-- ♦ All Virtual

-- Mission and Ministry Support: Site Assignment, Preparation, Service, Reflection, Assessment

-- Site Assignment: Fall 2022

-- Online Preparation/Send-Off Video

-- ♦ 1-2 Hours of Online Service Engagement

-- o Online Closing Reflection & Assessment

-- Up to 20 Explore sections, first-come, first served

-- Faculty also have the option of finding an in-person service site and incorporating the experience into their course with support from Mission & Ministry.
+- Mission and Ministry started providing virtual service opportunities for classes in Fall 2020 but interest has waned since most activities have returned to in-person. - If an online opportunity is a good fit for your course, Mission and Ministry will provide materials for 1-2 hours online service, plus reflection and assessment components. - Faculty also have the option of finding an in-person service site and incorporating the experience into their course with support from Mission & Ministry.